Eex History, Family Crest & Coats of Arms

-.
+In ancient Scotland, the ancestors of the Eex family were part of a tribe called the Picts.
 The name Eex is derived from the given name Richard.
-Dick is a diminutive of this personal name
+Dick is a diminutive of this personal name.

 Early Origins of the Eex family

 The surname Eex was first found in Edinburghshire, a former county, now part of the Midlothian council area where William de Dyck was first magistrate of Edinburgh in 1296.
 John Dic, was a witness in Ayr, 1490, Wille Dic was 'dekin of the bakstaris' of Stirling in 1526.
 John Dyk or Dik was bailie of David, Earl of Craufurd in Perthshire in 1547 and Alexander Dik was archdean of Glasgow in 1555.